patrick-crawford/WEB422-Backup/notes/2019/angular-socketio-intro.md

 app.use(express.static("public"));
 ```

-If we run the server now, we should see the text: "recieved: User-xx Hello World" (where xx is a random number) in the Console!
-Our server has successfully recieved the message and sent it back out to our clients.
+If we run the server now, we should see the text: "received: User-xx Hello World" (where xx is a random number) in the Console!
+Our server has successfully received the message and sent it back out to our clients.
 Once we implement a more dynamic client, we will see how this will work across multiple connections to 'chat message' on 'http://localhost:8080'.

 <br>